MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-icontactmanagerinterop-showcontactcardforwindow.md

 ### -param appWindow [in]

-Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">HWND</a></b>
+Type: <b>HWND</b>

 The <a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">HWND</a> of the foreground window of the app from which the contact card is launched and where focus is returned when the contact card is dismissed.

 ### -param contact [in]

-Type: <b><a href="https://msdn.microsoft.com/33f1d79a-33fc-4ce5-a372-e08bda378332">IUnknown</a>*</b>
+Type: <b>IUnknown*</b>

 A pointer to the contact object.
 Use a <a href="https://msdn.microsoft.com/07883e6f-9eda-48e1-8727-a5831fe8a3e0">Windows.ApplicationModel.Contacts.Contact</a> object but cast to <a href="https://msdn.microsoft.com/33f1d79a-33fc-4ce5-a372-e08bda378332">IUnknown</a> here because classic COM IDL can't use Windows Runtime types.

 ### -param selection [in]

-Type: <b><a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">Rect</a></b>
+Type: <b>RECT const*</b>

 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">Rect</a> is the rectangular area of user selection (for example, pressing a button), around which the operating system displays the contact card, not within that rectangular area.
 For example, if an app uses a button to show the contact card, pass the <b>Rect</b> of the button so the contact card displays around the button, not overlapping it.

 ### -param preferredPlacement [in]